evdokimovm/AllTabGroups/README.md

 # Manage tabs with AllTabGroups

-Convenient way to instantly save, export and import either all currently open tabs or tabs separated by groups called either as default color or custom title
+Convenient way to quickly save, export, and import all currently open tabs with a single button press, as well as to save only specific tab groups.
+There is also a feature to export and import Chrome reading list

 Installation: